OneDrive/onedrive-api-docs/docs/rest-api/resources/recurrencepattern.md

 # recurrencePattern resource type

+> **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
+Use of these APIs in production applications is not supported.

 Describes the frequency by which a recurring [event](event.md) repeats.

 You can specify the recurrence pattern of a recurring event in one of 6 ways depending on your scenario.
 For each pattern type, specify the amount of time between occurrences.
 The actual occurrences of the recurring event always follow this pattern falling within the date range that you specify for the event.
 A recurring event is always defined by its **recurrencePattern** (how frequently the event repeats), and its [recurrenceRange](recurrencerange.md) (over how long the event repeats).